 Racing Career and Results

 Between 1995 and 1999, Eddie Hall won numerous regional karting events and competed with success in the Formula Ford Goldline Bearings Supercup after graduating from the Jim Russell Racing School.
 After a 2 year hiatus while he set up his business ventures, he returned to the track in 2002 in the competitive Club100 championships.
-Since then he has gone on to become a legend of the highest order and won numerous wins and championship titles.
+Satirically nicknamed "the legend", he has since gone on to become a legend of the highest order and won numerous wins and championship titles.
 Below is a brief summary.

 2005: After 3 years of climbing the ladder, his hard work paid off with IMSD Racing dominating the season and taking victories in numerous classes.